Carla Meninsky: Background

 Meninsky's mother was a programmer and Carla learned programming in high school, but she switched from mathematics to neuropsychology and brain modelling at Stanford University.
 Given her artistic bent, Meninsky was particularly interested in vision and eventually veered back toward programming and a lifelong dream of creating animation tools.

 She began her college career at Stanford studying math but eventually switched to psychology because it sounded more exciting.
 She learned basic Fortran in high school from her mother, who was a programmer, and through this built an interest in computer animation.

 Atari, Inc.

 Meninsky joined Atari after graduating from Stanford University with a degree in psychology.

-For the Atari 2600 she wrote the racing games Indy 500 and Dodge 'Em (similar to the 1979 Head On coin-op from Sega), a 1981 port of Atari's Warlords, and the 2600 version of Star Raiders (originally designed by Doug Neubauer for the Atari 8-bit family).
+For the Atari 2600 she wrote the racing games Indy 500 and Dodge 'Em (similar to the 1979 Head On coin-op from Sega), a 1981 port of Atari's Warlords, and the 2600 version of Star Raiders (originally designed by Doug Neubauer for the Atari 8-bit computers).
 She later worked on a port of Tempest that was never released, but prototypes exist.